kaleko/amazon-bedrock-agentcore-samples/04-infrastructure-as-code/cdk/multi-agent-runtime/README.md

 1. Go to CodeBuild console
 2. Find the build projects (names contain "agent1-build" and "agent2-build")
 3. Check build history and logs

+### Agent Communication Issues

+If Agent 1 can't invoke Agent 2:
+1. Check IAM permissions for `bedrock-agentcore:InvokeAgentRuntime`
+2. Verify Agent 2 runtime is running
+3. Check CloudWatch logs for both agents

+## 🤝 Contributing

+We welcome contributions!
+Please see our [Contributing Guide](../../CONTRIBUTING.md) for details.

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](../../LICENSE) file for details.